This year (2022), the clocks go back 1 hour at 1am on the Sunday 30th October.

 Even though the clocks only change by one hour, this can really upset a baby’s circadian rhythm (the internal process that regulates our sleep-wake cycle) leading to possible bedtime struggles.

-So, I have put together a few tips to help you to prepare your little one to cope with bedtime when the clocks change.
+In this blog post, I have put together a few tips to help you to prepare your little one to cope with bedtime when the clocks change.

 Tip 1 – Adjusting bedtimes

-7 days before the clocks go back, gradually start to adjust your little one’s bedtime.
-Bring it forward by 10 – 15 minutes every day.
 This way, by the time the clocks do change, your little one will already have adjusted to the new bedtime.

 You’ll also need to adjust nap and feed times to fit in with this new schedule.